ale94mleon/moldrug/docs/source/modules/data.rst

 Data
 ====
 This is sub-packege for testing.
 It has ``ligands``, ``receptors``, ``boxes`` and ``config_yaml``.
-There are two ssytmes: r_x0161 and r_6lu7.
+There are two sytems: r_x0161 and r_6lu7.
 The corresponded atributes could be acces like this:

 .. ipython:: python